 - ...adults merely days...

-Keep in mind that no plant will grow any faster when pulling on its leaves... and that goes for humans too!
-Therefore, fast tracking really ain't a liable and preferred option in this case.
+Keep in mind that no plant will grow any faster when pulling on its leaves... and that goes for us as humans too!
+Therefore, fast tracking really ain't a liable and preferred option in this instance.